MarkBiesheuvelCodeChallanges/sf-food-trucks/README.md

 ## Importer

-This project uses a data set that is made available by the [City and County of San Francisco](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat).
+This project uses a data set that's made available by the [City and County of San Francisco](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat).
 This data is imported into a DynamoDB database with the following commands.

 In order to be able to execute these commands you need to have a valid AWS access key and secret configured on your machine.